-When it was first established, Botetourt County (pronounced Bot-i-tot) extended from its gatewayat the southern end of the Shenandoah Valley to the Mississippi River, and covered all or parts of seven present day states.
+Now in its 252nd year, Botetourt County (pronounced Bot-i-tot) originally extended from its gateway at the southern end of the Shenandoah Valley to the Mississippi River, and covered all or parts of seven present day states.

 Named after popular state Governor Lord Botetourt, the county boasts three incorporated towns where you can take a step back in time as you meander along tree-lined streets, enjoying historical sites and nostalgic features.